maruel/ask/README.md

 # Access this model from your local network:
 export ASK_PROVIDER=llamacpp
 export ASK_REMOTE=http://my-server.local:8080
-ask -bash "Can you make a summary of the file named README.md?"
+ask -shell "Can you make a summary of the file named README.md?"
 ```